-GEOG 151: Geography and Contemporary Society GEOG 151 is an introductory survey course on human society and culture.
-It examines patterns of population and migration, cultural diffusion and change, globalization, economic development, political systems, agriculture and urbanization.
+GEO 151: Geography and Contemporary Society

+This is an introductory course in human geography.
+It examines patterns of population and migration, cultural diffusion and change, globalization, economic development, political systems, agriculture and urbanization, with an emphasis on the ways human activities shape the natural environment.
+(Formerly GEOG 151)